-The 2011 Amendment
+Benefits under the 2011 Amendment

 Under an amendment to the Investment Law effective January 1, 2011, upon an irrevocable election made by the company, a uniform corporate tax rate will apply to all qualifying income of the company, as opposed to the previous law's tax incentives that were limited to income only from Benefitted Enterprises during their benefits period.
-Under the amended law, the uniform tax rate will be 10% in geographical areas in Israel designated as Development Zone A and 15% elsewhere in Israel during 2011-2012.
-The uniform tax rates were reduced to 7% and 12.5%, respectively to the mentioned geographic areas in 2013-2014, and further reduced to 6% and 12%, respectively, in 2015.
-The profits of these industrial companies will be freely distributable as dividends, subject to a 15% withholding tax (or lower, under an applicable tax treaty).
-"Special Industrial Companies" that meet certain additional criteria will enjoy further reduced tax rates of 5% in Zone A and 8% elsewhere.
+Under the amended law, the uniform tax rate was 10% in geographical areas in Israel designated as Development Zone A and 15% elsewhere in Israel during 2011-2012.
+The uniform tax rates were reduced to 7% and 12.5%, respectively to the mentioned geographic areas in 2013.
+The uniform tax rate for 2014 and onwards is set to 9% in areas in Israel designated as Development Zone A and 16% elsewhere in Israel.

+The profits of these industrial companies will be freely distributable as dividends, subject to a 20% withholding tax as of 2014 (or lower, under an applicable tax treaty).

-Under the transitory provisions of the new legislation, we may opt whether to irrevocably implement the 2011 Amendment and waive benefits provided under the prior law or keep the prior benefits.
+Under the transitory provisions of the January 1, 2011 legislation, we may opt whether to irrevocably implement the 2011 Amendment and waive benefits provided under the prior law or keep the prior benefits.
 This decision may be taken at any stage.
 We will consider in the future whether to opt for the benefits under the 2011 Amendment.